'Rata Wenuwen Hiru - Sahana Yaathra' - in Colombo and Kalutara today (Video)

 Today ‘Rata Wenuwen Hiru - Sahana Yaathra’ will cover the districts of Colombo and Kalutara.

-In the meantime, many people in the island are volunteering to donate various items to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ because of their utmost confidence in our work.
+In addition, the program is scheduled to be implemented at Kadugannawa, Wellamboda and Daulagala police stations in the Kandy district as well as the Kandy General Hospital and the Divisional Secretariat.

-Around 2500 kilos of rice was handed over to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ by the devotees of the Arndiyagala, Kahagalla, Sri Namal temple, of the Kekirawa Divisional Secretariat and the Swarnahansa Rural Development Society of Aramandakotuwa, yesterday.
+Similarly, Point Pedro, Valvettithurai, Nelliady and Delft police stations in the Jaffna district and Chilaw police stations in the Puttalam District will be disinfected.

 Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued yesterday.
-Accordingly, Piliyandala - Rainbow Elders Home and Pannipitiya - Sadina Elders Home were disinfected.
+Accordingly, the St. Andrews Elders Home in Rajagiriya and Kotahena Shepherdian Home For Elders (KOSCHE ) were disinfected.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.